wcatron/Open-PRT/Nodes.md

 The manager of all tasks associated with the PRT.

+#### Goals

+The server's goal is to assign tasks to their fleet.
+Maintain the health of thier fleet.
+Proccess requests for rides.

-- OperationalSet
+- Fleet
 	- Location
 	- FreeAt
 	- Vitals
 	Complete list of PodCars reporting to this server.
 PodCars have the authority to switch servers as long as they complete their assigned tasks.
-This includes PodCars charging.
+This list includes PodCars charging.
 - Requests
 - KnownServers

 ## PodCar

 - Location
 - BaseServer
 - KnownServers